slbouknight/facial-recognition/README.md

 ## How to Use this Project
 1. Clone this repository
-2. Install all of the major libraries and dependecies
+2. Install all of the major libraries and dependencies
 3. Run desired file(s) in an IDE

 ## Neural Networks